claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 This table summarizes the filters and other options available inside a `tasks` block.

+# Broken internal links

+Prior to Tasks 2.0.0, the second date in absolute date ranges was ignored.
+See the tables in the [Appendix below]({{ site.baseurl }}{% link queries/filters.md %}#appendix-tasks-200-improvements-to-date-filters) to understand the changes in results, and whether you need to update any of your searches.

 ---

 ## View this page on the old documentation site